DUNE-DAQ/daq-buildtools/docs/Compiling-and-running.md

 ```
 dbt-build.sh --help
 ```
 Finally, note that both the output of your builds and your unit tests are logged to files in the `./log` subdirectory.
-These files may have ASCII color codes which make them difficult to read with some tools; `more` or `cat`, however, will display the colors and not the codes themselves.
+These files may have ASCII color codes which make them difficult to read with some tools; `less -R <logfile name>`, however, will display the colors and not the codes themselves.

 </details>